BenJohn98/N-Body4080/README.md

 ## Documentation
 - Can be found in doc/ on Github repository:

 Two main documentation files are provided in .pdf form.
 The first contains a breif, one-page description of the physics/methods used to generate the N-body sim.
 The second contains a walkthrough of various interesting situations produced by different combinations of input options in order to explain the physics concepts to a non-expert.
-If starting from scratch, I recommend reading ... followed by ... to obtain a complete presentation of
+If starting from scratch, I recommend reading nbody_physics.pdf followed by nbody_presentation.pdf to obtain a complete presentation of

-## Compilation

 ## Running LittleUniverse.py